 Sleeplessness & Insomnia

-- Apply Relaxation blend or Lavender to the bottom of feet (if you can still reach them, if not ask your hubby).
+- Apply Slumber blend or Lavender to the bottom of feet (if you can still reach them, if not ask your hubby).
 You can also diffuse it, or put a few drops in a spray bottle of water to mist your linens.

 - Another great combination is Patchouli and Slumber blend for more severe cases of sleeplessness.